 Now let's talk tactics to use on a rainy day.

 Focus on creeks and inlets.

 Most pros agree, when the rain starts falling, you need to find locations where water is flowing into a lake.
+Because that is where fish activity will be concentrated.
 It could be a creek, it could be a river, it could even be a small inlet or even a culvert.
 These spots are even more effective where clear water is present.

 While rain is going to help circulate fresh oxygen everywhere in a body of water, it's going to do so even faster here because of runoff flowing into the lake.
 This in turn, draws in a ton of baitfish and bass and other predatory gamefish are going to go to where their prey is when the rain is falling.

 Remember what we said about sediments being disturbed.
-Fish will tend to move away from that.
+Fish will tend to move away from muddy water if they can.
 In some feeder inlets and creeks you may be able to see a clearly defined line between clear and murkier water.
-This is a good spot to work your bait to catch fish opportunistically feeding as they move into clearer, shallower waters.
+This makes it one of the best fishing spots to work your bait to catch fish opportunistically feeding as they move into clearer, shallower waters.
+Especially largemouth bass.

 Fish to cover a lot of water in a hurry.